redis/redis-doc/commands/lmove.md

-Atomically returns and removes the last element (tail) of the list stored at `source`, and pushes the element at the first element (head) of the list stored at `destination`.
+Atomically returns and removes the first/last element (head/tail depending on the `wherefrom` argument) of the list stored at `source`, and pushes the element at the first/last element (head/tail depending on the `whereto` argument) of the list stored at `destination`.

 For example: consider `source` holding the list `a,b,c`, and `destination` holding the list `x,y,z`.
-Executing `RPOPLPUSH` results in `source` holding `a,b` and `destination` holding `c,x,y,z`.
+Executing `LMOVE source destination RIGHT LEFT` results in `source` holding `a,b` and `destination` holding `c,x,y,z`.

 If `source` does not exist, the value `nil` is returned and no operation is performed.
-If `source` and `destination` are the same, the operation is equivalent to removing the last element from the list and pushing it as first element of the list, so it can be considered as a list rotation command.
+If `source` and `destination` are the same, the operation is equivalent to removing the first/last element from the list and pushing it as first/last element of the list, so it can be considered as a list rotation command (or a no-op if `wherefrom` is the same as `whereto`).

-As per Redis 6.2.0, RPOPLPUSH is considered deprecated.
-Please use `LMOVE` in new code.
+This command comes in place of the now deprecated `RPOPLPUSH`.
+Doing `LMOVE RIGHT LEFT` is equivalent.

 @return